 We are exploring a number of options to shift the focus away from commodification to a new, modern way to re-establish the commons.
 These include:

 - Making a Basic Income the default option for supporting poor communities in areas with high ecological value.
-If people don’t have to worry about food security, illegal poaching, hunting and harvesting will be greatly reduced.
+If people don’t have to worry about food security and access to cash to pay school fees and medicine, illegal poaching, hunting and harvesting will be greatly reduced.

 - The consideration of non-human rights for key species and by extension the ecosystems needed to support them.
 Once we acknowledge in a legal sense that these species have a right to exist, private property rights will have to be balanced against their non-human rights.